 - Nothing.
 They will go through the motions but they won’t really sense anything and nothing much happens.

-Or two, they will not be able to override and their system will “blow up” in extreme emotional/physical/mental distress.
+- Or three, they will not be able to override and their system will “blow up” in extreme emotional/physical/mental distress.
 They will “freak out” in some way, which unfortunately may even be viewed by some practitioners as some kind of beneficial catharsis.

 In either case the most likely end result is reinforcement of existing trauma patterns and/or coping strategies, with no actual healing or regulation taking place, even though it may seem so in some cases.